“We do not remember days, we remember moments.” — Cesare Pavese

 Here in the US, today is Thanksgiving, one of those days that often makes moments we remember for the rest of our lives.
 For those of you with families, enjoy the warmth, mine any drama for inspiration, and, if necessary, you can try using the excuse, “I have to write my words!” if it all becomes too much.
 (You have no idea how many times I’ve done that.)

 For those of you on your own, I wish you well.
 I’ve been there, too, and I know today and the weeks to come can be some of the darkest of the year in more ways than one.

 Best to you and yours today and all the days through the year.
-If you’re ahead on your word count, reward yourself with another piece of pie.
+If you’re ahead on your word count, you might want to consider that second piece of pie your reward.

 Word Count Goal: 40,608